Dental Bridges

 What is Dental Bridges

-A dental bridge, which is made up of three or more crowns fused together to cover the gap caused by lost natural teeth, functions as a fixed prosthesis.
-How does it work and what is the purpose it serves?
-Whether a single tooth or several are lost, it functions as a seamless replacement.
-The crowns on either end of the bridge give vital support and stability by resting over nearby natural teeth or implants, enabling effective chewing and clear speech.
+A bridge may be described as three or more crowns joined together to fill a gap made by lost natural teeth.
+It functions and acts as a fixed prosthesis.
+For one missing tooth or several teeth, it serves as a substitute with no space in between.
+The crowns on either end of the bridge give critical support and stability by resting over natural teeth or implants that are nearby.
+This restoration will provide the patient with the ability to chew and talk clearly.

 How long time takes of Dental Bridges Process